b4ckspin/upwn/README.md

     * admin :: admin

 ### bugs
 - upwn could report a false positive key (first key usually).
-This is because you networkmanager auto connected to a previously known wifi.
+This is because the networkmanager auto connected to a previously known wifi.
   * delete this connection and restart upwn.
 - The test output when trying keys has a counting error when testing UBEE key + others.
   * Wait for next version